tmpvar/weld/README.md

 ## What is it?

 Simple.
-Weld turns data into markup.
-There's NO special syntax required.
+Weld binds data to markup, and can generate markup based your data.
+There's NO special syntax or data reshaping required.
 It works in the browser and in node.js!

 ## Motivation